 Well I hope it’s peak week, it could just be a rough training day – those definitely happen too!

 Today we’re exploring why your training plan forces you into that week of fatigue and how to add speed work to your plan without injury.
+It’s also really important to note that peak week shouldn’t be a massive jump in volume or speed from previous weeks!

-What is Peak Week?
+What is Peak Week Training?

 According to most studies, we can improve our fitness for four to six months before hitting a temporary plateau.